 How Do I Know if My Loved One Needs Assisted Living?

-- Do you worry about her health or safety when she’s alone at home?
+- Do you worry about their health or safety when they are alone at home?

-- Are you physically able to handle her care?
+- Are you physically able to handle their care?

-- Does the help she needs keep you from your work, family, or personal life?
+- Does the help they need keep you from your work, family, or personal life?
 Are you feeling more stressed, irritable, or burned out?

-- Would the structure and social life in a care facility be good for her?
+- Would the structure and social life in a care facility be good for them?

 What Should I Look for in a Facility?